JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Robin Hayes - JetBlue Airways Corp.

 Thanks, Duane.
 I'll take that.
 It's Robin.
 Good morning.
 Look, everyone knows that ATC programs have always been a way of life in the Northeast.
 We went into this year with a great deal of planning, because we had major runway closures through to June in both Boston and JFK, and we have had some experience in that two years ago, when one of the JFK runways was closed.
 I think that what we've experienced though is a significant increase in the number of ATC programs.
-So, as to kind of give you a sense of the magnitude of it, if we go back from January through to the middle of July, so about a week ago, when we pulled all these data together, then we have seen a 75% increase in programs in JFK and a 130% increase in programs in Boston.
+So, as to kind of give you a sense of the magnitude of it, if we go back from January through to the middle of July, so about a week ago, when we pulled all this data together, then we have seen a 75% increase in programs in JFK and a 130% increase in programs in Boston.

-Now, when we got the runway back in Boston, Boston has kind of returned to sort of a fairly normal operating structure, but we continued to see elevated at Air Traffic Control programs at JFK.
+Now, when we got the runway back in Boston, Boston has kind of returned to a sort of a fairly normal operating structure, but we continue to see elevated Air Traffic Control programs at JFK.
 So, again, then take the sort of middle of June to middle of July, a more sort of recent dataset, then we have seen GDP programs in JFK on nearly two days out of every three, and that compares to last year in the same period, where we saw GDP programs on average just over one day in nearly three.
-So, we've nearly seen a doubling of GDP programs and we've also seen those programs start earlier in the day and last for longer.
-And I think the operating challenge that that gives us, Duane, is that if we then end up in a program where we're cancelling flights and that we're running three to four hours late, that also has a knock-on effect into the next morning, because then you come up again scheduling crew and maintenance block.
+So, we've nearly seen a doubling of GDP programs, and we've also seen those programs start earlier in the day and last for longer.
+And I think the operating challenge that that gives us, Duane, is that, if we then end up in a program where we're cancelling flights and that we're running three to four hours late, that also has a knock-on effect into the next morning, because then you come up against scheduling, crew, and maintenance block.

 So, that's the kind of the size of the challenge that we faced.
-And so, in terms of what we've done about it, we did make a very unusual decision, I think, to reduce some capacity into Q3, at very short notice, to bring some relief to allow our recovery time to improve.
+And so, in terms of what we've done about it, we did make a very unusual decision, I think, to reduce some capacity into Q3, at very short notice, to bring some relief to allow our recovery times to improve.
 We've also focusing on what we can control.
 So, a lot of work going on in terms of our own JetBlue on-time performance program, which we've had going since last November.
-And we continue to partner with partners like the FAA in terms of what we can do in the short-term to better understand why these programs are being put in place and what we can do to mitigate them.
+And we continue to partner with partners like the FAA, in terms of what we can do in the short-term to better understand why these programs are being put in place and what we can do to mitigate them.

-And then in the longer term, we are the biggest – everyone – there's lot of big advocate for ATC reform.
+And then in the longer term, we are the biggest – everyone – there's lot of big advocates for ATC reform.
 We are extremely passionate about it, because I think that – if you think about where we fly in our geography, it's extremely critical that we improve the efficiency of the system.
-And also, one of our – Jeff Martin sits on the NextGen, NAC, and we are very active at the NAC in working some of the Northeast corridors and some of the Northeast routes in terms of getting more efficient approaches into some of these large airports.
+And also, one of our – Jeff Martin sits on the NextGen NAC, and we are very active at the NAC in working some of the Northeast corridors and some of the Northeast routes, in terms of getting more efficient approaches into some of these large airports.
 So, apologies for the long answer, because I figured that it'll come up in the call and it may come up several times.
 I kind of wanted to take you behind that a little bit.

-In terms of what's specifically causing it, I don't want to dodge your question, but we've been doing a lot of work on this and that's sort of a dialogue, I think, we're best to continue with the FAA and all the partners right now.
+In terms of what's specifically causing it – I don't want to dodge your question, but we've been doing a lot of work on this and that's sort of a dialogue, I think, we're best to continue with the FAA and other partners right now.

 Duane Pfennigwerth - Evercore ISI

 Okay.
 Thanks for that detailed response.
-And just for my follow-up, on other revenue growth which was quite strong, can you quantify the credit card incentive fee?
-And the real question is, is this really one-time in nature or might you have incentive fee payments in the future?
+And just for my follow-up, on other revenue growth, which was quite strong, can you quantify the credit card incentive fee?
+And the real question is, is this really one-time in nature, or might you have incentive fee payments in the future?

 Martin J. St. George - JetBlue Airways Corp.

 Hi, Duane.
 It's Marty.
-I'd love to get into more detail, but unfortunately because of the confidentiality of the contract, unfortunately I can't get into it.
-I think the most important point here is we are extremely happy with how the credit card is performing right now and the progress we're making towards the incremental earning commitment of $60 million in 2019.
+I'd love to get into more detail, but unfortunately, because of the confidentiality of the contract, unfortunately I can't get into it.
+I think the most important point here is, we are extremely happy with how the credit card is performing right now and the progress we're making towards the incremental earning commitment of $60 million in 2019.
 We think the credit card portfolio is still underdeveloped.
 We think there's a lot of upside.
-Barclays has been an outstanding partner and I think that's reflected in the payment we received.
+Barclays has been an outstanding partner, and I think that's reflected in the payment we received.

 Duane Pfennigwerth - Evercore ISI